rafaeelaudibert/difoccus_downloader/README.md

 The result will be a list of URLs where you can download your data from.

+**NOTE:** The script might take a while to run because Difoccus' server isn't meant to download that many photos at the same time.
+It takes ~15s every `.zip` file we generate.

 ## Author 🧙

 [Rafael Baldasso Audibert](https://github.com/rafaeelaudibert)